newrelic/brewery/README.md

 #### New Developer Provisioning scripts

-To install, run this command:
+To build up a new machine from scratch, run this command:

 ```bash
 curl -L https://j.mp/nr-install | sh
 ```

+#### Current Developers

+You can use the scripts in `setup` to help you install the software you need.
+Check out the repo and run them, or just execute the commands as you see fit.

 #### Tools used